- 02 Nov 2022

-The Royal Institution (Ri) has a vision for the world in which everyone is inspired to think more deeply about science and its place in our lives.
-Home to scientific giants including Michael Faraday, Humphry Davy, Kathleen Lonsdale and John Tyndall, discoveries made here have shaped the modern world.
-Vitally, these scientists understood the importance of sharing their work with the wider public.
+- The Royal Institution (Ri) provides science education and public engagement for people of all ages around the world — from the world-famous Christmas Lectures and public talks from the world's greatest thinkers in its historic lecture theatre to its YouTube channel with a programme of masterclasses for young people in mathematics, engineering and computer science.
+It is home to scientific giants including physicist Michael Faraday, chemist Humphry Davy, crystallographer Kathleen Lonsdale and physicist John Tyndall, etc. Discoveries made here have shaped the modern world.
+More importantly, these scientists understood the importance of sharing their work with the wider public.

 - The Science Museum Group is the world’s most significant museum group for science, technology and engineering, and attracts more than 5 million visitors annually.
 The Group comprises: Science Museum, London; National Railway Museum, York; Science and Industry Museum, Manchester; National Science and Media Museum, Bradford and Locomotion in Shildon.